AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order/mutations/place-purchase-order.md

 The `placePurchaseOrder` mutation places a purchase order using the specified `cart_id`.
 If the request is successful, the status of the purchase order is `ORDER_PLACED`.

-Use the [`placeOrderForPurchaseOrder` mutation](place-order.md) to convert a purchase order to an order using the UID.
+Use the [`placePurchaseOrder` mutation](place-order.md) to convert a purchase order to an order using the UID.

 ## Syntax